linn221/Book-Inventory/journal.md

 - [x] show alert status on updating (turns out *i forgot the key for session, first argumet to session() helper*)

-- [ ] book.edit form, choose the previously selected course by default
+### 2023-05-09 Tue
-- [ ] add link for creating a course at the end of radio button
+- [!] book.edit form, choose the previously selected course by default
-- [ ] update Validator for course attribute
+- [x] add link for creating a course at the end of radio button

-- [ ] change courses to singular route name
+- [!] update Validator for course attribute, the value has to be in courses table

 - [ ] validate course basic, unique name, with limited character length
 - [ ] sort by column function in book.index
 - [ ] create the course if it doesn't exist, then add the id to book table